-To examine how local abiotic and biotic factors may affect the pest consumption by GAPs, we fit generalized linear models (GLMs) with a beta distribution and a logit link function using the R betareg package (Zeileis et al., 2016), with year, farm type, crop stage, percent forest cover, and the relative abundance of rice herbivores as fixed effects and the proportion of rice herbivores consumed in predators’ diet as the response variable (i.e., posterior medians from the Bayesian stable isotope mixing models).
-Model parameters were estimated using maximum likelihood, and their significance was analyzed via likelihood ratio test using the “Anova” function in the R car package (Fox and Weisberg, 2018).
-Tukey’s post-hoc tests were performed for the significant factors using the “cld” function in the R emmeans package (Lenth and Lenth, 2018).
+To examine how various abiotic and biotic factors may affect the pest consumption by GAPs, we fit weighted generalized linear mixed models (GLMMs) with a beta distribution and a logit link function using the R glmmTMB package (Brooks et al. 2017), with year, farm type, crop stage, percent forest cover, and the relative abundance of rice herbivores as fixed effects, farm ID nested within pair ID as random effects, and the proportion of rice herbivores consumed in predators’ diet as the response (i.e., posterior medians from the Bayesian stable isotope mixing models).
+Weights were computed based on the number of diet estimates in each year.
+Model parameters were estimated using maximum likelihood, and their significance was analyzed via Wald chi-square test using the “Anova” function in the R car package (Fox and Weisberg, 2018).
+Tukey’s post-hoc tests (α = 0.05) were performed for the significant factors using the “cld” function in the R emmeans package (Length 2018).
 The percent forest cover around each study farm was estimated from Google Earth images by manually delimiting the forested areas within a 1-km radius circular buffer surrounding the farm and computing the fraction of these areas in the buffer zone.
-The 1-km radius was based on previous studies (Rusch et al., 2016).
+The 1-km radius was based on previous studies (Rusch et al., 2016; Karp et al. 2018).
 Because spiders and ladybeetles exhibited distinct foraging behavior (e.g., sit-and-wait vs. active hunting), we also performed all the aforementioned analyses separately for each of the two predator groups.
 All analyses were conducted in R version 4.0.3 (R Core Team, 2021).

 3. Results